 SEA Requirement Comments Is the plan: (a) subject to preparation or adoption by an authority at national, regional or local level; or (b) prepared by an authority for adoption, through a legislative procedure by Parliament or Government; and, in either case, (c) required by legislative, regulatory or administrative provisions?
 Yes, the SPD is subject to preparation and adoption at local level.
 There are legislative and regulatory provisions in place for SPDs.
 SPDs would be considered as falling within the category of 'administrative provision'.
 Is the plan (a) prepared for agriculture, forestry, fisheries, energy, industry, transport, waste management, water management, telecommunications, tourism, town and country planning or land use, and does it (b) sets the framework for future development consent of projects listed in Annex I or II to Council Directive 85/337/EEC on the assessment of the effects of certain public and private projects on the environment, as amended by Council Directive 97/11/EC(9)?
 Yes, the SPD is prepared for town and country planning purposes and contributes to wider frameworks for future development consent of projects listed in Annex I or II to Council Directive 85/337/EEC (urban development projects).
 Does the plan (a) determine the use of a small area at local level; or (b) is a minor modification to a plan or programme of the description set out in either of those paragraphs?
 Neither - The SPD builds upon the Colchester Adopted Local Plan.
 Has it been determined that the plan requires an assessment pursuant to Article 6 or 7 of the Habitats Directive?
 No, HRA is not required.
-The SPD does not include any allocations for development of any kind, there will therefore be no likely significant effects alone or in combination on habitats sites.
+The SPD does not include any allocations for development of any kind.
+It includes a design framework that adds further detail to sites allocated in the Local Plan.
+There will therefore be no likely significant effects alone or in combination on habitats sites.
 See HRA section.

-Is the plan or programme likely to have significant environmental effects?
-No, the SPD is not considered to have likely significant environmental effects and any environmental effects will be positive - see the next section.
+SEA Requirement Comments Is the plan or programme likely to have significant environmental effects?
+No, the SPD is not considered to have likely significant environmental effects - see the next section.